‘Destiny 2’ Moves Xur To The Tower And He Has The Fated Engram And Three Of Coins

 Gunslinger Hunters seeking to deal a huge amount of damage in a single-shot with their Super ability will want to pick up the Celestial Nighthawk.
 The “Hawkeye Hack” intrinsic perk for this Exotic Helmet makes the Golden Gun fire a single, high-damage shot.
 This is obviously best used in PVE against high-health yellow-bar enemies and bosses as a result.

-Eye of Another World
+Eye Of Another World

 Warlocks who want to get their Grenade, Melee, and Rift abilities back faster will want to consider the Eye of Another World Exotic Helmet.
 The “Cerebral Uplink” intrinsic perk grants faster ability regeneration speed and highlights enemies.
 While other Exotic Helmets may be better in PVE, this one excels for Warlocks of any class who want their ability’s back faster in Destiny 2’s Crucible.